I've stumbled into a whole new paradigm in my coaching that's becoming a significant focus for me, especially after moving to Colorado:

 "We got right at the fear that's been killing us for years."

 "The accountability and soundboard for both of us were huge!"

 "I know we will look back at this moment as pivotal in our lives."

 “If you’re going to have a successful marriage, this is a journey you need to take together."

 1. Stuck in Neutral

-They really aren't going anywhere....
+They aren't going anywhere...
 That may be together or individually.
-They don't feel a vision or the sense of forward movement or momentum that drew them together.
+They don't feel a vision or the sense of forwarding movement or momentum that drew them together.

 One spouse told me, "I was so drawn to their vision and plan for their life.
 It's so hard seeing them feeling like they're just getting by at work and that affects everything."

 In this case, she had to convince her husband to call me.
 He resisted at first, but then quickly came to see this approach could be exactly what he was looking for.